 - England has a very damp climate.
 The climate in south-eastern England is best described as a moderate, maritime climate.
 The seasonal temperatures may be higher than you are accustomed to, but the rain and wind can actually make it feel much colder than you would otherwise expect.

 - You will be spending long periods of time outside.
-As well as the short walking commute to the Castle for class and meals everyday there are a number of outdoor activity programs at the Castle, and field studies trips can also involve long walking tours and trips to exposed areas.
+As well as the short walking commute to the Castle for class and meals everyday, there are a number of outdoor activity programs at the Castle, and experiential learning opportunities can also involve long walking tours and trips to exposed areas.
 Please be sure that you pack suitable attire for these activities.

 - Sometimes things will get a little messy.
 Some activities that take place outside, such as volunteering with the gardeners or participating in an archaeological dig on campus, require more durable clothing.
 We recommend that you bring something along that you don’t mind getting dirty.